lokalebasen/lokalebasen.github.io/provider_api/contacts.md

 After the request, the api will send a [full representation](#contact) of the new contact as the response body.

+The response header includes a `Location` field with the link for the contact resource.
 ####Status codes
 * 201 Created
 * 400 Bad Request